JohanNorberg/zero_ecs/README.md

     generate_ecs("src/main.rs"); // look for components, entities and systems in main.rs }
 ```
 This will generate the entity component system based on the component, entities and systems in main.rs.
-It accepts a grob so you can use wildcards.
+It accepts a glob so you can use wildcards.
 ```rust
 use zero_ecs_build::*;
 fn main() {